smithy-lang/smithy-python/designs/ssdk.md

 [uvicorn](https://www.uvicorn.org/), but it can be used with any ASGI-compatible server.

-To run this you’ll python 3.10.
+To run this you will need at least Python 3.10.
 Copy the contents below into a file on disk called `sample.py`.
 Then run the following commands:

 ```